SOFR Full Form-Secured Overnight Financing Rate

 Impact of SOFR on Financial Markets

-Floating-rate bonds and Treasury securities now use SOFR as a benchmark.
+- Bonds: Floating-rate bonds and Treasuries now use SOFR as a benchmark.

 Future of SOFR and Financial Benchmarking

-The successful adoption of SOFR marks a new era in financial benchmarking.
-As more financial products migrate to SOFR, market participants must adapt to:
+The adoption of SOFR marks a new era in financial benchmarking.
+Future trends include:

-Regulators continue to enhance SOFR term rates and futures markets to improve usability for businesses and investors.
+Regulators are improving SOFR term rates and futures markets for better usability.

 Share: